 6. How will you know if it’s working?

-No digital marketing strategy is complete without a measurement plan.
+No content marketing strategy is complete without a measurement plan.
 List out your Key Performance Indicators (KPIs), which help you to know how well you are meeting your business goals.
 These might be website conversions and unique visits, ebook downloads, app usage, blog comments, keyword performance, and the like, viewed over time to see users’ engagement.

 If activity is low, review your strategy, your keywords, messaging, delivery mechanisms, and content and adjust as needed.
 And keep an eye out for trends in your KPIs, which indicate the steps of engagement prospects go through before they decide to buy from you.
 For example, are more and more people accessing your content on mobile devices?
 Optimize accordingly.

 Now you have a plan for feeding the content beast.
 Need more ideas?
 Contact us.
-Whew.
-There’s one New Year’s resolution you can keep.